Maneater (video game): Plot

-A film crew for a reality television show follows experienced Cajun shark hunter Pierre "Scaly Pete" LeBlanc (Carlo Mestroni) and his son Kyle (Raphael Grosz-Harvey) as they hunt for an adult bull shark with a harpoon in its side owned by Scaly Pete's father.
-They manage to capture the shark after it goes on a killing spree at a beach.
-Upon discovering that the bull shark is pregnant, the film crew is shocked when Scaly Pete cuts out the infant shark and uses his knife to identify it later as it grows before letting it go, though he loses his right hand in the process.
+A film crew for a reality television show follows experienced shark hunter Pierre "Scaly Pete" LeBlanc (Carlo Mestroni) and his son Kyle (Raphael Grosz-Harvey) as they hunt for an adult bull shark with a harpoon in her side owned by Scaly Pete's father.
+They manage to capture the shark after she goes on a killing spree at a beach.
+Upon discovering that the bull shark is pregnant, the film crew is shocked when Scaly Pete cuts out the infant shark and uses his knife to disfigure it so that he can identify it later as it grows, but he loses his right hand to the infant shark during its release.

 The infant shark grows larger over time by eating fish, aquatic mammals and reptiles, humans, and apex predators.
 Other shark hunters eventually go after the shark, but are also killed and eaten.
-Back on Scaly Pete's boat, the Cajun Queen, tensions grow between him and his son over claims that Scaly Pete's father was killed by a megalodon, even though it is believed to have been extinct for over two million years.
-They eventually relocate the shark and attempt to kill it.
-They try burning the shark alive after it eats Scaly Pete's left leg, but the shark escapes, and Kyle is killed in an explosion that causes the Cajun Queen to sink and leaves Scaly Pete disfigured.
+Back on Scaly Pete's boat, the Cajun Queen, tensions grow between him and Kyle over claims that Scaly Pete's father was killed by a megalodon, even though it is believed to have been extinct for over two million years.
+They relocate the shark and attempt to burn it alive.
+However, the shark eats Scaly Pete's left leg and escapes while Kyle is killed in an explosion that causes the Cajun Queen to sink and leaves Scaly Pete disfigured.

 As the shark continues to grow, the film crew grows concerned for Scaly Pete's sanity after losing Kyle as he prepares to use extreme methods to kill the shark.
-He eventually repairs and arms his father's old PT 522 navy patrol boat with military-grade firepower.
-He attacks the film crew after they attempt to talk him out of it and sets out to kill the shark, which has by now evolved into a megashark, measuring 10 m in length.
-The shark ultimately gets the upper hand on Scaly Pete, who in a last-ditch effort, plans to use explosives to kill himself and the shark.
-While Scaly Pete dies in the explosion, the Shark ultimately survives and retreats to an underwater cave to recover.
+He repairs and arms his father's old patrol boat with military-grade firepower, attacks the film crew when they attempt to talk him out of it, and sets out to kill the shark, which has by now evolved into a megashark, measuring 10 m in length.
+The shark gets the upper hand on Scaly Pete, who in a last-ditch effort, plans to use explosives to kill himself and the shark.
+While Scaly Pete dies in the explosion, the shark survives and retreats to an underwater cave to recover.